Dahl carted off after ankle injury, Rockies beat Giants 5-4 | New Country 923

 Dahl carted off after ankle injury, Rockies beat Giants 5-4

+DENVER (AP) — A mixture of relief and concern coursed through the Colorado Rockies’ clubhoue after the loss of center fielder David Dahl to injury.

-DENVER (AP) — Rockies center fielder David Dahl was carted off the field after spraining his ankle while making an awkward catch, and substitute Ian Desmond hit a tiebreaking double in the seventh inning that sent Colorado Rockies over the San Francisco Giants 5-4 Friday night.
+Dahl was carted off the field after spraining his ankle while making an awkward catch, and substitute Ian Desmond hit a tiebreaking double in the seventh inning that sent Rockies over the San Francisco Giants on 5-4 Friday night.

+“Anytime a guy goes down and it looks bad, I think there’s a sickening feeling amongst all of us,” Black said.
+“You hate to see those things happen to your own, and David has been so instrumental in the middle of our order, playing good defense.
+You just hate to see that happen … but it could have been worse.”

-Dahl, a first-time All-Star this season, slightly overran a sinking flyball from Scooter Gennett in the sixth inning, planting his feet to make a sudden stop and leaning back to make the catch.
+Dahl, a first-time All-Star this season, slightly overran a knuckling flyball from Scooter Gennett in the sixth inning, planting his feet to make a sudden stop and leaning back to make the catch.

 But Dahl’s right foot caught in the grass and he crumpled to ground, grimacing and grabbing his ankle.
 The game was stopped for several minutes while medical personnel assessed the injury and brought the cart out to carry him off the field.